eunitp/DAM18technologycrashcourse/20181115_EuniceT_Assignmet4_results.md

-# Results from Assgiment 4
+# Results from Assignment 4
 *We consider to give the team a bonus for decreasing the error ratio*

 **Main findings:**